cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./images/stop.png" width=200 height=200>

-This stop sign is hanging pretty high and I made the photo from the ground level.
+This stop sign is hanging high and I made the photo from the ground level.
 The sign on the picture has oval shape and is squeezed vertically.

 The second group of signs that can be hard to identify are the warning signs.
 Downscaled to 32x32 pixels they all are looking the same, something like a "red triangle with vertical noisy structure in the middle".